Blaine Robison, M.A.

 Published 21 October 2017; Revised 7 February 2019

-Bibliography: Publication data for works cited may be found at the end of the article.
+Sources: Publication data for works cited may be found at the end of the article.
+Various Jewish works may be cited.

 Terminology: In order to emphasize the Jewish nature of all Scripture and message I use the terms ADONAI (=Heb.
 YHVH), Tanakh (Old Testament), Besekh (New Testament), Torah (Law), Yeshua (Jesus), and Messiah (Christ).